BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 ### Make Predictions
 With a trained model in the **models** directory, you are now able to make predictions.
 This can be seen as the core functionality of ProcessProphet.
 Based on an incomplete process sequence you can create either a single prediction (e.g. a single time-marker pair), or multiple predictions.

-**Input format**: Make sure that the partial traces contains an activity column, and also a timestamp column.
+**Partial trace format**: Make sure that the partial traces contains an activity column, and also a timestamp column.
 All of these must belong to the same case.
 Therefore, a case column must also be set with the same value for all rows (this can be chosen arbitrarily, as long as it is an integer number).
+The partial trace should be in a `.csv` file.

 To make predictions, place a partial trace in the **partial_traces** directory, which will be used to predict the next events and timestamps.
 ```